 The Write Disable instruction is to reset the Write Enable Latch (WEL) bit in the Status Register.
-To enter the Write Disable instruction, CS goes low prior to the instruction "04h" into Data Input (SI) pin on the rising edge of SCK, and then driving CS high.
-WEL bit is automatically reset write- disable status of "0" after Power-up and upon completion of the every Program, Erase and Write Status Register instructions.
+To enter the Write Disable instruction, $\overline{CS}$ goes low prior to the instruction "04h" into Data Input (SI) pin on the rising edge of SCK, and then driving $\overline{CS}$ high.
+WEL bit is automatically reset write- disable status of "0" after Power-up and upon completion of the every Program, Erase and Write Status Register instruction.